To see the dance technique courses, click here.

 DANCE TECHNIQUE & PERFORMANCE COURSES (DAN/DAT)

-Most dance technique courses may be taken as a one-half credit activity course (DAT) for credit/no credit or as a full credit DAN course.
+Most dance technique courses may be taken as a one-half credit course (DAT) for credit/no credit or as a full credit DAN course.
 Students electing the full credit DAN technique course are expected to complete the academic components of the course, including weekly reading and writing assignments, concert reviews, and research projects, in addition to participation in the studio-based technique class.
 Students enrolling in the half-credit DAT course must register for credit/no credit only.
 All registered students will be expected to complete midterm and final assessments as designated by each professor.

-DAT 140 Dance Ensemble: Practicum in Repertory and Performance Students may elect to take the department’s Dance Ensemble course as a studio-based half-credit activity.
+DAT 140 Dance Ensemble Enrollment in this course is by audition only and requires participation in the faculty dance concert in April.
+Students may elect to take the department's Dance Ensemble course as a studio-based half-credit activity.
 The course material is identical to that described above, and requires the same audition process.
 Students electing DAT 140 must register for the course credit/no credit and are not expected to complete the additional academic components of the course, but are required to enroll in a concurrent dance technique course.
 (Spring, offered annually)

-DAN 907 Intro to Jamaican Dance This is a studio-based dance course in which students are introduced to traditional and contemporary Jamaican dance.
+DAN 907 Introduction to Jamaican Dance This is a studio-based dance course in which students are introduced to traditional and contemporary Jamaican dance.
 Students will study the significance of dance and music in Jamaican society, past and present.
 By examining and participating in Caribbean movement expressions, students will gain insight into Jamaica's historical journey towards the restoration of a national identity and learn how the island's people turn to dance and artistic expression as a method of cultural survival.
 No prior dance experience is necessary.
 This course may be taken for full credit only.
 (Fall)